How to Receive International Payments in India

 Charges

-Banks, for instance, apply markups on exchange rates—if the actual rate is 1 USD = ₹84, they might offer ₹82, with the small difference adding up over multiple transactions.
-Similarly, platforms like PayPal charge a steep 4% currency conversion fee, along with an additional 4% transaction fee and a fixed fee, further eating into your payout.
+Similarly, platforms like PayPal charge a steep 4% currency conversion fee, along with an additional 4.4% transaction fee and a fixed fee, further eating into your payout.
 While some costs are unavoidable, being aware of these charges allows you to make smarter choices and maximize your earnings by opting for more cost-effective payment methods.

-There’s no one-size-fits-all solution for receiving international payments—it all depends on what matters most to you.
+There’s no one-size-fits-all answer to the question of how to receive international payments in India—it all depends on what matters most to you.
 Whether it’s faster settlement, favourable exchange rates, easy compliance, or other factors, the right option will vary.
-In this section, we’ll break down the different payment methods based on these key parameters to help you decide which one fits your needs best.

 Banks